 I received my neuroscience doctorate in 2005 and got my post-doctoral research published in the prestigious Journal of Neuroscience in 2010.
-Since then I’ve been pushing a wide variety of television, radio and live projects to increase everyone’s interest in their own brain.
+Since then I’ve been pushing a wide variety of television, radio, talk, podcast, book projects in an effort to increase everyone’s interest in science and their own brain.

 I spent many years using fMRI brain imaging to investigate how the human brain integrates information from the eyes and ears.
 During this time I realised that, as fascinating as multisensory research is, my interests range widely across the full breadth of brain research.
-I dig around extensively in the neuroscience, psychology, psychiatric, medical, technology and gaming literatures, searching for nuggets of info to help people get more out of their brain.
-Being so up to date comes in handy for developing new TV formats, radio shows, books etc.
+I dig around extensively in the neuroscience, psychology, psychiatric, medical, technology and gaming literatures, searching for nuggets of wisdom that might help people get more out of their brain.
+Being so up to date comes in handy for developing new TV formats, radio shows, book proposals and podcast ideas etc.

-Over 5 years I’ve developed extensive experience as a science television broadcaster, either as presenter and/or science consultant, on a variety of television series filmed for the BBC, ITV, Channel 4, Channel 5, Discovery, National Geographic, Teachers TV, More4 and MTV.
+I’ve developed extensive experience as a science television broadcaster over the past 7 years, either as presenter and/or science consultant, on a variety of television series filmed for the BBC, ITV, Channel 4, Channel 5, Discovery, National Geographic, Teachers TV, More4 and MTV.
 For a full run down of all my past projects as a TV presenter please click here.
 My new series for Discovery Networks will air on TLC across the world starting at the end of summer in 2013.

 My latest showreel is at the bottom of this page and older ones can also be accessed by clicking here.

 This website contains an extensive archive of articles spanning a variety of topics, including the following categories (see full list in panel to the right):

 - Better Brains – includes articles to do with improving brain function

 - Brain Malfunctions – this section describing various ways the brain can go wrong to result in various neurological and psychiatric conditions